Kral TV

 Kral TV is a music television channel in Turkey owned by Doğuş Group.

 Kral TV was launched in August 1994 and became a member of the Doğuş Group in June 2008.
-Turkey's first music TV channel Kral TV, triggered the rise of other Turkish music channels and gave a different direction to Turkish music industry.
+Turkey's first music TV channel, Kral TV, triggered the rise of other Turkish music channels and gave a different direction to the Turkish music industry.

-Kral TV broadcast Turkish music videos introduced by on-air hosts 24/7.
+Kral TV broadcasts Turkish music videos introduced by on-air hosts 24/7.
 As the first music channel in Turkey, Kral TV became a platform where both artists and fans found a central location for music news and promotion.

+Kral FM is a national radio station based in Istanbul, focusing on arabesque and fantasy music.

+Kral FM

+Kral FM was founded by Cem Uzan on October 1, 1993, within the Star Media Group, which is affiliated with the Uzan Group, and continued its broadcasts for a long time by remaining affiliated with this group.
+The radio station was taken over by the state when TMSF seized many Uzan Group companies, including Kral FM.
+It was sold to Doğuş Group along with Kral TV through a tender.
+The style change in its broadcasts after being sold to Doğuş Group was initially met with backlash, but these changes were later accepted by the public.

+According to many surveys conducted since the nineties, Kral FM is one of the most listened to radio stations in Turkey.